sigir2023-pixelrec/PixelRec/README.md

-**!!!
-Please kindly note that the images we now provide are watermarked and the texts are truncated and randomly shuffled, we will  recover them after acceptance.**
+**Please note that the images we provide now are all watermarked and the text is truncated and randomly shuffled, we will restore them upon acceptance.**

+PixelRec's raw images take up more than **100G** of storage space.

 # Experiments